beanduan22/SupXamt/README.md

-# Xamt++: Adapter-Aware Cross-Framework API Differential Testing
+# Xamt: Cross-Framework API Differential Testing

-Xamt++ is a cross-framework API matching and differential testing pipeline for deep-learning libraries.
+Xamt is a cross-framework API matching and differential testing pipeline for deep-learning libraries.
 The target libraries are Chainer, JAX, Keras, MindSpore, MXNet, PaddlePaddle, TensorFlow, and PyTorch.

-NumPy and SciPy are not standalone target libraries in the Xamt++ method.
+NumPy and SciPy are not standalone target libraries in the Xamt method.
 They may appear as runtime helpers or as framework-owned namespaces such as `jax.numpy`, `mxnet.numpy`, or `mindspore.scipy`.